Yashsharda2/ICE40UP5K-FPGA-Projects/README.md

 # iCE40UP5K FPGA Projects
-This repo contains al my RTL designs implemented on the Muse Lab iCESugar.
+This repo contains all my RTL designs implemented on the Muse Lab iCESugar.

 | Project | Description |
 | :--- | :--- |